Resources Germany Related

 Waldenburg (Silesia)

-The info on the Krister company shows a stylized crown above the initials K.P.M.; that mark is *NOT* (as claimed) a Krister mark but evidently that of the importer/distributor Arnart Creations, New York.
+The information on the Krister company shows a stylised crown above the initials "K.P.M."; this mark is however not, as claimed, a Krister mark at all, but obviously that of the importer/distributor Arnart Creations (New York).

 Miscellaneous #01